 Possession of Drug Paraphernalia

 Possession of drug paraphernalia is classified as a misdemeanor in Maryland, and the maximum penalties upon conviction depend on whether the defendant is a repeat offender.
-While a first time offense for possession of paraphernalia is still a criminal violation under state law, the maximum penalty is a fine of $500.
+Despite the fact that small amounts of pot have been decriminalized, paraphernalia will remain a crime.
+A first time offense for possession of paraphernalia carries maximum penalty is a fine of $500.
 Although the penalty for a first time violation of this statute may not result in jail time, it is still important for a defendant to seek representation by a criminal defense lawyer.
 A defendant who is convicted of this offense may end up with a criminal record for a drug offense if he or she agrees to plead guilty without the service of an attorney.
 The most common type of drug paraphernalia case involves a marijuana pipe or bowl, but police may also charge a defendant with possession of a crack pipe, cocaine straw, or syringe.
 There are many options available to a defendant who is arrested or cited for paraphernalia possession including diversion programs, probation before judgment, trial, or having your case placed on the stet or inactive docket.

 The penalty for a second conviction of possession of drug paraphernalia increases substantially.
 Instead of a fine and no jail time for a first offense, a second or subsequent conviction has a maximum penalty of 2 years in jail, and a $2,000 fine.
 The state law for goes into great detail as to what defines drug paraphernalia.
 The trial of fact, which in first offense cases will be the judge, and in second offense cases would likely be a jury, is responsible for determining whether an object is paraphernalia.
 The fact finder may consider a variety of circumstances to make this determination such as statements made by the defendant prior to arrest, the proximity of the object to a controlled substance, or any instructions provided with the object concerning its use.
 The court may also consider the prior criminal record of the defendant including previous drug convictions in state and federal court.
 The court or the jury may also factor in the presence of residue of an illegal drug on the object, and even hear expert testimony about the purpose of the object in making the determination of what it is used for.